grunkyb/pico-pid-lcd/README.md

 # Pico PID with LCD user interface
-Make a Raspberry Pi Pico into a graphical PID controller
+Make a Raspberry Pi Pico into a graphical PID controller.
+Runs using MicroPython.

 ![Image of completed device in action](https://github.com/grunkyb/pico-pid-lcd/blob/main/images/IMG_9144.png "PID GUI in action")